 Please review all college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this General Bulletin.

 The program requires four years of military science courses, which consist of a two-year basic course and a two-year advanced course.
 Students can begin the four-year program as a freshman or as a sophomore.

 There is also a two-year ROTC program for those students with only two years of college remaining.
 The two-year course is designed for junior college and other non-ROTC college transfer students, but may be utilized by students who did not enroll in the basic course outlined below.
 Graduate students may also qualify for enrollment in the two-year course.
 Additional information regarding eligibility requirements for the two-year program may be obtained by contacting the Department of Military Science.

 Women are encouraged to enroll and will be commissioned as officers in the United States Army upon completion of the ROTC curriculum.
-Job opportunities for women in the Army are the same as those for men, excluding a few combat arms fields.
+Job opportunities for women in the Army are the same as those for men.

 The basic course is normally taken as an elective subject by students in their freshman and sophomore years.
 The purpose of this instruction is to qualify students for entry into the advanced course by familiarizing them with the organization of the Army, military skills, and military tradition.
 Students do not incur any military obligation as a result of enrolling in the basic course.
 Enrollment in ROTC requires proof of a doctor's physical screening.
 Participation in regularly scheduled physical training is required.
 In addition to classroom instruction, a one and a half hour leadership laboratory period is required each week.